sudheerjay/person-handler/README.md

 "docker run -p8082:8080 personhandler" -> this will create a container and runs the image on it.

-once the app is up and running, you can verify it by access with localhost:8082/console. which should redirect you to H2 DB console use embl/ebi as username/password
+once the app is up and running, you can verify it by access with localhost:8082/console.

+which should redirect you to H2 DB console login page:
+JDBC URL: jdbc:h2:mem:ebidb
+userName: embl
+password: ebi

 I'm attaching the API postman collections and working images here for your reference. https://github.com/sudheerjay/personhandler/blob/main/EBI-EndPoints.postman_collection.json